-Manage Check-In allows you to quickly obtain the check-in status of specific areas within a facility-such as conference rooms, offices, or break rooms-during a check-in event.
-During a check-in event, users check in by initiating a Normal call to their assigned Admin Station, such as the front office, using either their Nyquist phone (by dialing zero), a digital or analog call switch associated with their intercom speaker or station, or any other station whose Check-in as Station Extension is assigned to their assigned station (see Table 37, "Station Configuration Page Parameters," on page 128).
+Manage Check-In allows you to quickly obtain the check-in status of specific areas within a facility such as classrooms, offices, or break rooms-during a check-in event.
+During a check-in event, users check in by initiating a Normal call to their assigned Admin Station, such as the front office, using either their Nyquist phone (by dialing zero), a digital or analog call switch associated with their intercom speaker or station, or any other station whose Check-in as Station Extension is assigned to their assigned station (see Table 36, "Station Configuration Page Parameters," on page 129).

-During check-in, a Normal call initiated by a station to the Admin Station places the station in checked-in status.
+During check-in, a Normal call initiated by a station to the Admin Station places the station in checkedin status.
 Subsequent calls made following a check-in are processed as Normal calls to the Admin Station.